guoyu07/one-validator/readme.md

 # Server->Client Validation Converter

+While client-side validation is a standard nowadays, setting it is tedious and anti-DRYful.
 This Laravel 4+ package will convert your server-side rules to the popular [JQuery validate](http://jqueryvalidation.org/) plugin format, while adding all of the necessary assets to support the Laravel set of rules (including remote rules) and messages (including custom attributes and localization).
-File and Date rules are not supported and will be ignored.
+File and date rules are not supported and will be ignored.

 ## Installation